 All flue installations should be inspected once a year throughout their length for corrosion.
 Flues should be replaced if any sign of perforation is found.
-Ensure that the replacement is of an approved type.
+Ensure that the replacement is of an approved type and fitted by a qualified and competent person.